alexblessq/free-vpn-subscription-for-happ/README.md

 🔄 Update 19/03/2026

-🛜 Happ — кроссплатформенное приложение для удобной работы с прокси-серверами.
+🛜 Happ is a cross-platform application for convenient work with proxy servers.

 ➡️ https://www.happ.su/main